bigbluebutton/bigbluebutton.github.io/_posts/2.6/2023-01-30-customize.md

 order: 3
 ---

 BigBlueButton has many configuration files that offer you opportunities to customize your installation.
 This document covers common customizations of BigBlueButton 2.6.
+For customizations that apply to multiple versions of BigBlueButton, including 2.6, check out the [admin customizations page](/admin/customize.html).

 # Preserving customizations using apply-conf.sh